michaelenger/Brage/README.md

 ## Site Generation

-The site generation is based on Mustache and Markdown templates.
+The site generation is based on Stencil and Markdown templates.
 The only requirements to start with is a config file, a layout template, and one or more pages.

 ### Config File